Blog

 - Extreme difficulty in concentrating

-- Strong feelings of worry or panic to the point that it interferes with everyday life
+- Strong feelings of worry or panic that interfere with everyday life

 - Experiencing thoughts of suicide